jnand/cortland-guide/pages/backup.md

 - [ ] **Cost**
     _Pricing should be relatively cheap, for upwards of >1TB_
 - [ ] **Continuous backup**
-    _The solution should listen to system file change events and batch upload data as needed vs a scheduled backup strategy_
+    _The solution should listen to file change events and batch upload data as needed vs a scheduled backup strategy_

-After considering a few solutions, [Backblaze](https://www.backblaze.com/cloud-backup.html), is our choice given its feature set, price, unlimited storage, and ease of use.
+After considering a few solutions, [Backblaze](https://www.backblaze.com/cloud-backup.html#af9pux), is our choice given its feature set, price, unlimited storage, and ease of use.
 Alternatively, for a more secure but size priced service look into [Tarsnap](https://www.tarsnap.com/).

 ### Backblaze ###